FrancescoXD/c-basic-chatroom/README.md

 # c-basic-chatroom
-A basic chatroom fully written in C with sockets and poll
+A basic chatroom fully written in C with sockets and epoll

 ## How to compile
 Just run: